What To Write In A Sympathy Card

 - May you be comforted by the outpouring of love surrounding you

 If you knew the deceased, mentioning how they positively touched your life is a lovely personal way to send your sympathies.
-Anecdotes, funny or sentimental, if kept brief, display how the deceased will be remembered and can be very comforting for the recipient.
+Anecdotes, funny or sentimental, if kept brief, illustrate how the deceased will be remembered and can be very comforting for the recipient.

 - Your father touched so many lives with his kindness.
 I am so happy to have known him and to have shared such wonderful times with him.
 He remains a cherished friend and will live long in my memory